soojsooj/MIT-work/myWebpage/README.md

-<a href="https://soojsooj.github.io/MIT-work/myWebpage/myWebpage.html">link to my webpage</a>
+<a href="https://soojsooj.github.io/MIT-work/myWebpage/myWebpage.html">Link</a> to my portfolio.